Programmable Property-Based Testing

 Integrated shrinking emerges as a solution to a prevailing problem of type-based shrinking: generators are usually tuned to only produce inputs that satisfy implicit or explicit validity constraints, and type-based shrinking most of the time will not take such constraints into account, leading to minimized but invalid counterexamples.
-A well-known instance of this issue manifested in the line of work on CSmith and CReduce ~\cite{YangCER11, RegehrCCEEY12}, where C programs were generated as to not exhibit undefined behavior, but shrinking based on C program grammar has no hope of avoiding such behavior during minimization, producing uninteresting counterexamples unless the shrinking process is guarded by external undefined-behavior detection tools.
+A well-known instance of this issue manifested in the line of work on Csmith and C-Reduce ~\cite{YangCER11, RegehrCCEEY12}, where C programs were generated as to not exhibit undefined behavior, but shrinking based on the C program grammar alone is likely to introduce undefined behavior during minimization, producing uninteresting counterexamples unless the shrinking process is guarded by external undefined-behavior detection tools.

 Integrated shrinking solves this problem by removing the shrinker from the equation altogether, instead reusing the generators themselves to carry out the minimization.
 Generation can be thought of as a process where random bytes are parsed into structured test cases~\cite{goldsteinParsingRandomness2022}; in integrated shrinking, rather than minimizing the structured output of generators, frameworks minimize the randomness that goes into them.
 As a result, any validity constraints that are built into a generator are preserved by construction during shrinking.
 This method of integrated shrinking, depicted in Fig.~\ref{fig:rackcheck-property-runner}, can be found in many frameworks such as Python's Hypothesis~\cite{HypothesisShrinking} and Haskell's Hedgehog~\cite{Hedgehog} and Falsify~\cite{falsifyLeo2023}.